Henry Ford and Hydropower

 Henry Ford had his favorite artist Irving Bacon paint several scenes Henry remembered from his childhood.
 This painting depicts a dam and a waterwheel Henry and a group of friends installed in a small stream.
 Behind them is the Miller School building, which a grown up Henry had replicated at Greenfield Village.

 Henry and Clara Ford's estate along the Rouge River reflected the couple's dual interest in nature and industry.
 They hired celebrated landscape architect Jens Jensen to camouflage the hydroelectric dam that powered Fair Lane.
 His completed design appeared as natural rapids.
 Jensen's stepping stone bridge and cascades are the most extensive of his renowned river-edge rock creations.

 Henry Ford Building a Dam with Leonard and Raymond Firestone and Others, Columbiana County, Ohio, August 1918

-Henry Ford watches in this photograph as Leonard and Raymond Firestone, sons of tire magnate and Ford confidant Harvey Firestone, build a dam of stones with their friends.
+Henry Ford watched as Leonard and Raymond Firestone, sons of tire magnate and Ford confidant Harvey Firestone, built a dam of stones with their friends.
 No doubt the boys' project reminded Ford of his own youthful exploits.
 As a schoolboy, Ford once dammed a small stream -- to the dismay of the farmer whose potato field he flooded.

 Thomas Edison, John Burroughs, Henry Ford, and Harvey Firestone pose on a waterwheel at old Evans Mill near Lead Mine, West Virginia.
 The photograph was taken in August 1918.
 The group called themselves Vagabonds and made a series of trips between 1916 and 1924.
 On these trips they communed with nature, explored their personal interests and acted like boys again.